daoxinli/lookit-hpp-stimuli/consent.md

 ## Publication of results

 The results of the research may be presented at scientific meetings or published in scientific journals.
-Raw data (for instance, looking times to the left and right of the screen) may be published when it cannot identify children.
-We never publish children's birthdates or names, and we never publish your demographic data in conjunction with your child's video.
+Raw data (for instance, looking times to the left and right of the screen) may be published when it cannot identify babies.
+We never publish babies' birthdates or names, and we never publish your demographic data in conjunction with your baby's video.

-## [Any additional segments here]

-if `additional_segments` is provided, each element of that list will be included under its own heading here.

 ## Rights of research subjects

-[`research_rights_statement`: Statement of rights of research subjects, e.g. including IRB contact info]

-## General Data Protection Regulation (GDPR) information [optional section, included if `gdpr` is true]

-As part of your participation, we will collect certain personal information about you, including: [`gdpr_personal_data`: list of types of personal information].
-In addition, we will collect special category data, your personal information that is especially sensitive: [`gdpr_sensitive_data`: list of types of sensitive personal information]

-Your personal information will be transferred to the United States.
-You understand that the data protection and privacy laws of the United States may not offer you the same level of protection as those in your country of origin.
+[`research_rights_statement`: Participation in this study is entirely **voluntary** for both you and your baby.
+You may decline to participate or withdraw from the study at any time without any negative consequences.
+If you have questions about the study, please contact Kathryn Schuler at 215-898-6909.
+If you have questions about your child’s rights as a research participant, you may also contact the Office of Regulatory Affairs at the University of Pennsylvania at 215-898-2614.]

 ## Researcher contact information

-This study is run by [`PIName`] at [`institution`].
-If you or your child have any questions or concerns about this study, or in the very unlikely event of a research-related injury, please contact [`PIContact`].
+This study is run by [`Dr. Kathryn Schuler`] at [`the University of Pennsylvania`].
+If you or your child have any questions or concerns about this study, or in the very unlikely event of a research-related injury, please contact [`215-898-6909`].

 If you or your child have any questions or concerns about the Lookit platform, please contact Kim Scott at kimscott@mit.edu or 617 324 4859.